 From Moji, Leonard was taken to Nagoya #5-B which was also known as Yokkaichi Camp.
 They arrived there on September 7, 1944.
 The camp was located near the Japanese coast.
 The POWs in the camp were used to manufacture sulfuric acid, they worked at a copper smelter, they worked as stevedores on the docks, and they worked at a sawmill.
 The POWs lived in flimsy wooden barracks.
 Meals for the prisoners often consisted of rice.
-In the rice were small pebbles which damaged the POWs teeth.
+In the rice were small pebbles which damaged the POWs’ teeth.

 In late 1944, the POWs received a full Red Cross Box and celebrated their blessings.
 It was at this time that one American POW who was known as “Muscleman” because he had been a boxer, attempted to collect debts, with interest, from POWs.
 When he began to rough up another POW who refused to pay him with his Red Cross supplies, the other POWs jumped him and beat him.
 They had, had enough of the man.

 The workday started at 5:30 AM with Reveille with Breakfast at 6:30.
 Roll call was at 7:00 and the POWs went to work.
 The factory manufactured a steel alloy used in the war effort.
 The POWs were involved in the melting and forging of metal, and three types of work.
 65 POWs worked melting the ore, another 65 worked at forging the metal, and a final 65 did miscellaneous jobs.
 One detachment worked the night shift.
 A workday was 12 hours long and the POWs received two days off a month.
 It is known that the POWs ate lunch at noon.
 When the POWs returned to camp, and ate dinner at 6:00 PM and had roll call again at 7:00 and lights out was at 9:00 PM.